 The Kountze Place Golf Club was located at Florence Boulevard and Emmet Street.
 It was a nine hole course that was organized in 1899 and lasted through 1901.
 The initiation fee was $1 and the annual dues were $2.
 In 1901, there were 35 members.

-Today, there are dozens of notable homes throughout Kountze Place still there.
+Today, more than a dozen notable homes throughout Kountze Place are still there.
 Some are important because of who lived there, while others are important for how they look.
 There are several that are remarkable because of the pedigree of the architect.
 Among those is a home designed by a nationally important African American architect named Clarence Wigington.
 Wigington, who moved with his family as a young man to Omaha, became a student of Thomas Rogers Kimball.
 After learning the craft, Wigington practiced in the city for several years, designing the home at 1820 Lothrop Street in 1914.
 Wigington’ real vitality came out after he left Omaha for St. Paul; however, his standing work in the city is still an important testament to his ability.

 Because it was wealthy, Kountze Place had a lot of services and amenities for its residents.
 Four hospitals were located in the area.
 They included the Kountze Park Hospital at 2102 Wirt Street.
 I’m not sure when it opened or closed, but it was open in 1910.
 Presbyterian Hospital at 1626 Wirt Street opened in 1892, and moved its services elsewhere later.
 The Swedish Mission Hospital opened in Kountze Place at 3706 N 24th Street in 1905, and became the Evangelical Covenant Hospital in 1927.
 Opening a new building in 1931, the facility served a lot of Omahans before it closed permanently in 1938.